mathieuancelin/jugsummercamp-2018/readme.md

 * start the classic app
 * start otoroshi
 * show the app
-  * otoroshify the app
+  * otoroshify the app `www.jsc.fr`
 * configure elastic
+  * indroduce some traffic with wrk (wrk2  -t4 -c20 -d500s -R 30 --latency http://www.jsc.fr:8080)
   * show otoroshi metrics
+  * show otoroshi global metrics
   * show kibana metrics
 * show the user dashboard with jwt token
   * add jwt token verification
 * show the search api
-  * otoroshify the api on api.jsc.fr and /api/shows (use additional headers with a valid JWT token from jwt.io)
+  * otoroshify the api on `api.jsc.fr` and `www.jsc.fr:8080/api/shows` (use additional headers with a valid JWT token from jwt.io)
   * add cors on the api
   * issue an apikey
   * test with curl